-The following table sets forth certain information with respect to the beneficial ownership of our Common Stock as of April 1, 2015 for (a) the executive officers named in the Summary Compensation Table on page 16 of this proxy statement, (b) each of our directors and director nominees, (c) all of our current directors and executive officers as a group, and (d) each stockholder known by us to own beneficially more than 5% of our Common Stock or Preferred Stock, relying solely upon the amounts and percentages disclosed in their public filings.
+The following table sets forth certain information with respect to the beneficial ownership of our Common Stock and our 6% Convertible Exchangeable Preferred Stock (the "Preferred Stock") as of May 1, 2020 for (a) the executive officers named in the Summary Compensation Table, (b) each of our directors and director nominees, (c) all of our current directors and executive officers as a group, and (d) each stockholder known by us to own beneficially more than 5% of our Common Stock or Preferred Stock, relying solely upon the amounts and percentages disclosed in their public filings.

 Beneficial ownership is determined in accordance with the rules of the SEC and includes voting or investment power with respect to the securities.
-We deem shares of Common Stock that may be acquired by an individual or group within 60 days of April 1, 2015 pursuant to the exercise of options or warrants to be outstanding for the purpose of computing the percentage ownership of such individual or group, but are not deemed to be outstanding for the purpose of computing the percentage ownership of any other person shown in the table.
+We deem shares of Common Stock that may be acquired by an individual or group within 60 days of May 1, 2020 pursuant to the exercise of options or warrants to be outstanding for the purpose of computing the percentage ownership of such individual or group, but are not deemed to be outstanding for the purpose of computing the percentage ownership of any other person shown in the table.
 Except as indicated in footnotes to this table, we believe that the stockholders named in this table have sole voting and investment power with respect to all shares of stock shown to be beneficially owned by them based on information provided to us by these stockholders.

-Percentage of ownership of Common Stock is based on 34,388,485 shares of Common Stock outstanding as of April 1, 2015.
+Percentage of ownership of Common Stock is based on 4,739,938 shares of Common Stock outstanding as of May 1, 2020.
+Percentage of ownership of Preferred Stock is based on 335,273 shares of Preferred Stock outstanding as of May 1, 2020.

-The address for each of the directors, director nominees and named executive officers is c/o Cyclacel Pharmaceuticals, Inc., 200 Connell Drive Suite 1500, Berkeley Heights, New Jersey 07922.
+The address for each of the directors, director nominees and named executive officers is c/o Cyclacel Pharmaceuticals, Inc., 200 Connell Drive, Suite 1500, Berkeley Heights, New Jersey 07922.
 Addresses of other beneficial owners are noted in the table.